Beautiful Liar: Critical response

-Chart performance
+Commercial performance

 Immediately after its release, "Beautiful Liar" reached number one on the iTunes best-seller list in March 2007.
 The song debuted at number 94 on the US Billboard Hot 100 chart; most sales were digital downloads.
 The following week, it rose 91 positions to number three after 150,000 download copies were sold; this set a record for the largest upward movement in the history of the Hot 100 chart, until it was surpassed by Britney Spears's 2008 single "Womanizer", Kelly Clarkson's 2009 single "My Life Would Suck Without You", and Taylor Swift’s 2019 single “Me!”.
 The song became Beyoncé's ninth top 10 single in the US (as a solo artist), and Shakira's fourth.
 On the US Pop 100 chart, "Beautiful Liar" rose from number 77 to number three.
 It is one of the few singles to debut at number one on both the US Hot Digital Tracks chart and US Hot Digital Songs chart.
 In mid-May, the song peaked at number one on the US Hot Singles Sales, becoming the fifth single from B'Day to accomplish this feat.
 "Beautiful Liar" was certified platinum by the Recording Industry Association of America (RIAA) in February 2009, denoting shipment of one million copies.
 As of March 2014, it has sold over 1,419,000 paid digital downloads in the US.

-Outside of the United States, "Beautiful Liar" reached number one in 32 countries.
+Elsewhere, "Beautiful Liar" reached number one in 32 countries.
 In the UK, the Freemasons remixed version of the song was widely promoted by radio stations, including BBC Radio 1, where it was put on the A-List.
 Two weeks before the CD release, the song debuted on the UK Singles Chart at number 10, based solely on downloads sales, which accumulated to 37,500 units in its first week.
 It became both Beyoncé's and Shakira's highest debut on the UK Singles Chart based on digital sales alone.
 After the physical release, "Beautiful Liar" reached number one, becoming Beyoncé's third UK number one single, and Shakira's second.
 It remained at number one for three weeks.
 On June 20, 2007, the song was certified gold by the British Phonographic Industry (BPI), denoting sales of 400,000 copies.
 "Beautiful Liar" was 2007's 12th biggest-selling single in the UK.
 As of September 2014, the single has sold 430,000 units in the UK.
 In Australia, the song reached number five, and was the country's 51st best-performing single in 2007.
 The Australian Recording Industry Association (ARIA) certified "Beautiful Liar" two times platinum, denoting shipment of 70,000 copies.
 It debuted at number one on the New Zealand Singles Chart, and topped the Irish Singles Chart.
 In Turkey, the song was awarded the best selling foreign single in 2007 by Mü-Yap.